-It's true that rain gardens are eco-friendly, but there's so more to this great garden project that would make you want one in your own yard.
+It's true that rain gardens are eco-friendly, but there's so much more to this great garden project that would make you want one in your own yard.

 What Is a Rain Garden?

-Installing rain gardens in our communities are essential for the health of our water.
-As our green spaces become overdeveloped, rain gardens will become vital for the environment.
-They play a huge role in guarding our waterways from runoff which allows nonpoint source pollutants to enter.
+Installing rain gardens in our communities can be essential for the health of our waterways.
+As our green spaces become overdeveloped, rain gardens will become vital.
+They play a huge role in guarding our waterways against nonpoint source pollutants (NPS) contained in runoff water.

 What Are Nonpoint Source Pollutants?

-Characteristics of a Rain Garden
+Benefits of a Rain Garden